Haletran/42_Hypertube/README.md

 - [x] Forget password mail
 - [ ] Do websocket for comments section and currently watching movies (update in real time)
 - [x] Add cronjob to delete old torrents (1 months old)
+- [ ] Setup frontend validation with Zod (to add multiple validators backend and frontend)

 ## Setup the Project